-The evaluation criteria for final evaluation are the same evaluation criteria used by the peer reviewers.
+The evaluation criteria for final evaluation are the same evaluation criteria used by the peer reviewers during business plan evaluation stage.

 As a result of this assessment, a list of applications recommended for financing will be drawn up, with the sum of requested grants nearly equal to the budget available for each call for proposals.